 GS What, if any, screenwriting “tricks” did you bring to your novels?

 DR In writing for film, one rule is to start a scene as far into it as possible.
-Too much build up or context slows the pace of the film.
+Too much build up or context is expensive to shoot.
 I think this a habit helpful in novels, too.
 Some novelists might consider trying it, although it might lead to shorter books.

 DR No, no rights have sold.